pulp-platform/kws-on-pulp/README.md

 cd ../..
 ```

 Alternatively, a pretrained model can be exported to FP32 and then quantized to INT8 through Quantlib.
 Note: set the model accordingly in `config_env.json`.
+Moreover, manual changes are required to set the network topology and its dimensions and to select the appropiate config file.
 ```
 cd kws-on-gap9/
 python quantize.py --net DSCNN --fix_channels --word_align_channels --clip_inputs --pretrained path/to/model.pth --config_net_file config_dscnn_hierarchic_tqt_8b.json